arielccjr/Journal2025/README.txt

                     : NOT-EATING/FASTING-NOT-CREATING/BREAKING:
                         : FAST: Hunger, Thirst, Starvation,
-                        : SOIL: Spit, Shit, Piss, Poison/Pollution, Disease, Waste Elimination : POSITIVE (+1/Vice of Excess) & NEGATIVE (-1/Vice of Deficiency),
-        : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
+                        : SOIL: Spit, Shit, Piss, Poison/Pollution, Disease, Waste Elimination : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
+    ~THE GOLDEN MEAN: Deficiency (too little of a trait) vs Excess (too much of a trait), ei.
+Courage is the mean between cowardice (deficiency) and recklessness (excess).
         : Prime Mover (God), a being that causes motion without itself being moved.
 To avoid infinite regress, there must be a first, unmoved mover.
             : True (not subject to doubt).
             : Primary (not from anything else).
             : Immediate (not needing proof).
             : More knowable than conclusions.
         : Empty, Void of Substance
-            : THE GOLDEN MEAN: Deficiency (too little of a trait) vs Excess (too much of a trait).
-Ei.
-Courage is the mean between cowardice (deficiency) and recklessness (excess).

 # **~FLOW: IN:SEE/HEAR/FEEL/SMELL/TASTE(STIMULUS) & OUT:BE(SEEN/HEARD/FELT/SMELLED/TASTED), GRATIFICATION**
 ## **~CODE/WRITE(), GOLDEN-MEAN-0**